DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 ---
-title: "Faster deploy preview urls with Netlify CLI"
+title: "Speed up your Netlify deploy workflow with the CLI"
 descriptions: "How to speed up your Netlify workflow with faster deploys"
 author: DavidWells
 date: 2019-05-09 09:30:00